alexisn84/tutorial-regex/regex.md

 # Regex: Matching Values using Hex

 Expressions are similar to patterns in that they used character combinations to match in strings.
-A typical expression using the the ^; this symbol ^ is a metacharacter and means "not".
-For example "a" equates to match lowercase "a", while "^a" has the opposite effect and means to not match lowercase "a".
+A typical expression using the the `^`; this symbol `^` is a metacharacter and means `not`.
+For example `a` equates to match lowercase `a`, while `^a` has the opposite effect and means to not match lowercase `a`.

 ## Summary